Aarsh2001/Aarsh2001/README.md

 ![robots modern art 3](https://github.com/Aarsh2001/Aarsh2001/assets/65212523/19f0143a-9dc5-4300-906b-2654d5c314b5)

-- 📚 I'm currently pursuing my PhD in Machine Learning Compilers at [The University of Edinburgh](https://informatics.ed.ac.uk/)
+- 📚 I'm currently pursuing my PhD in Computing Systems Architecture (ICSA) at [The University of Edinburgh](https://informatics.ed.ac.uk/)

-- 📚 I recently completed my master's in Computer Graphics, Vision and Imaging at [UCL](https://www.ucl.ac.uk/)
+- 📚 I recently completed my master's in Computer Graphics, Vision and Imaging at [UCL](https://www.ucl.ac.uk/), [here](https://github.com/Aarsh2001/OmniTrack) is the link to my thesis.

-- 🌱 I’m currently learning **LLVM and MLIR** toochains

-- 👯 I’m looking to collaborate on [LibTVM](https://github.com/apache/tvm)

 - 💬 Ask me about **Deployment ☁️, Inference Engines ⚙️ and Compilers** 🛠

 - 📫 How to reach me **aarshchaube@gmail.com**

-- 📌 If you're an AI enthusiast like me, do the join our [Paper Reading Group](https://discord.gg/wyY7V3Uj) at Ivy !

 - ⚡ Fun fact I'm a drummer with a liking for metal music.
 Drum covers on IG !

 - 🏔🏜🌊 You can find me vacationing every now and then.
 Follow me on [Pinterest](https://in.pinterest.com/aarshchaube/) to have a look at my world 🙂 !

 ### A bit of Tech Blogging 📝🤓